rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 ## I.01.5 Language preferences

 <a name="I.01.5.1">I.01.5.1</a> DCRMR is written for an English-speaking context.
-Cataloging agencies preparing descriptions in the context of a different language should replace instructions and guidelines prescribing or implying the use of English with counterparts in their preferred language (see [5.21.32.1(/DCRMR/ppdm/Place-of-publication/#5.21.32.1)-[5.21.323.1](/DCRMR/ppdm/Place-of-publication/#5.21.323.1), [5.21.35.1](/DCRMR/ppdm/Place-of-publication/#5.21.35.1)-[5.21.385.1](/DCRMR/ppdm/Place-of-publication/#5.21.385.1), [Physical description](/DCRMR/phys-desc/), [Other notes](/DCRMR/additional-notes/), and [Notes on items](/DCRMR/additional-notes/)).
+Cataloging agencies preparing descriptions in the context of a different language should replace instructions and guidelines prescribing or implying the use of English with counterparts in their preferred language (see [5.21.32.1](/DCRMR/ppdm/Place-of-publication/#5.21.32.1)-[5.21.323.1](/DCRMR/ppdm/Place-of-publication/#5.21.323.1), [5.21.35.1](/DCRMR/ppdm/Place-of-publication/#5.21.35.1)-[5.21.385.1](/DCRMR/ppdm/Place-of-publication/#5.21.385.1), [Physical description](/DCRMR/phys-desc/), and [Additional notes](/DCRMR/additional-notes/)).

 ## I.01.55 Spelling and style